hovancik/stretchly/README.md

 If you start *Stretchly* in development mode with the `npm run dev` command, it makes it possible to debug the application in your browser on `http://localhost:9222`.

 Also, you can use Stretchly's built-in debug shortcut by pressing `Ctrl/Cmd + D` in the About section to show information such as:
-  - Location of the preferences file (Clicking on preferences file location will open it.)
+  - Location of the preferences and log file (Clicking on file location will open it.)
   - Debug information for break planner

 You can copy debug information to the clipboard.

+### Logging

+*Stretchly* uses `log` package for some extra logging.
+Format as following:
+- `System: my message` for messages regarding Operating System, ie: `System: resume or unlock`
+- `Stretchly: my message` for messages regarding *Stretchly*

 ## Known issues
 - users who upgraded to Windows 10 from previous Windows versions might be in "Do Not Disturb mode" all the time so they need to check "Show breaks even in Do Not Disturb mode"